 - Perhaps most importantly, UC provides you with the chance to improve yourself intellectually, socially, and culturally through the experience of living with individuals from many different backgrounds.
 The friendships you make can often last a lifetime.

 Upon moving into your residence hall, you will receive a key giving you access to the building and your individual room.
 For your safety, the halls are locked 24 hours a day, seven days a week.
-Campus Safety officers continuously patrol the campus, and an officer is posted inside most of the residence halls every night from 11:00 p.m. to 6:45 a.m.
+Every night, there is a Resident Assistant on duty from 8pm-7am for each residential area.
+Additionally, Campus Safety officers continuously patrol the campus, and an officer is posted inside each underclass building from 11pm-6:45am each day.

 After you get settled in, you may want to become involved with the Residence Hall Association (RHA).
 RHA is the governance body for residential students.
 RHA is student run and is in charge of planning campus wide events, listening and addressing student concerns that may arise in the residence halls.

 Ask yourself this question.
 What could be better than living in a safe, comfortable environment, with good friends and close to everything you need?
 Nothing is better.
 So get together your sheets and pillows and be prepared for an unforgettable experience.
 Oh, and by the way - don't forget to pack your alarm clock!